+233 244709726| + 233 246712456 info@agaschool.edu.gh

 Prof. Manu serves on the boards of Unilever Ghana, Association of African Business Schools and Bedrock Venture Capital Fund.
 He is the Chairman of the MTN Foundation, Ghana.

-Prof. Manu’s research interests are in the areas of tourism marketing, social marketing, marketing strategy, marketing to minorities, and foreign direct investment in African countries.
+Prof. Manu’s research interests are in the areas of tourism marketing, social marketing,marketing strategy, marketing to minorities, and foreign direct investment in African countries.
 His work has been published in journals such as the Journal of International Business Studies, Journal of Business Research, Journal of Global marketing, Journal of Euro Marketing, Journal of Global Business, Case Research Journal, Journal of African Business, and in many national and international conference proceedings.
 He is a native of Adansi Brofoyedur, in the Ashanti Region.

-Mr. Anis Haffer
+Mr. Anis Haffar

 Author, Columnist, Adjunct Lecturer, Teacher, and a Trainer of Teachers, Anis Haffar is committed to preparing a new generation of students and teachers for national and international leadership.